score-spec/docs/content/en/docs/reference/ide-linter-autocomplete.md

   IDE linter for Score's JSON schema
 ---

-With the introduction of the JSON schema for Score, developers can now benefit from linter functionalities in their Integrated Development Environments (IDEs).
-IDEs like Visual Studio Code, JetBrains IDEs, and others support JSON schema validation and autocomplete out of the box or with extensions like [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) for VS Code.
+With the introduction of the JSON schema for Score, developers can benefit from linter functionalities in their Integrated Development Environments (IDEs).
+IDEs like Visual Studio Code, JetBrains IDEs, and others support JSON schema validation out of the box or with extensions like [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) for VS Code.

 <!--
 ## JSON schema